NietoDeveloper/EmeraldsDT/emeraldsdt-front/README.md

 Configuration:

 If your frontend needs environment variables (e.g., the API URL), create a file named .env in the client directory.
-Vite requires prefixing environment variables with VITE_.
+Vite requires prefixing

-VITE_API_BASE_URL="<http://localhost:3000/api>"

-## 🏃 Running the Application

-You will need two separate terminal windows, one for the backend and one for the frontend.

 2. Start the Frontend Development Server